Bitch, Are You For Real?!: A Look At Rudy Ray Moore's The Human Tornado

 It also has one of the greatest lines of dialogue to ever grace cinema, which is:

-The film gets off to a racing start, loses stamina in the middle, catches a second wind before building to a very long and draining final showdown.
+The film gets off to a racing start, but loses stamina in the middle.
+It catches its second wind shortly thereafter, but building to a fizzle with its very long and draining final showdown.
 However, it's so full of stupidity, madness, and moments like the dialogue delivery above that it's pretty entertaining even when it feels slow and boring.
-There are several points in the film where you will find yourself wondering what the hell is going on, and you won't ever feel upset about it; the film's personality and charisma is all that's needed to coast on.
+There are several points in the film where you will find yourself wondering what the hell is going on, and you won't ever feel upset about it; the film's personality and charisma is all that it needs to coast on.

-However, the film can quite easily fall off the rails, as there's not much to the plot— it's essentially just a Rudy Ray Moore vehicle.
-It's is full of sequences that have a disconnected feel, functioning more like sketches than conventional narrative.
-At times, it can kinda feel like a mashing of Soul Train and Def Comedy Jam that runs a bit too long, but the ride is nothing short of amusing.
+The film can quite easily fall off the rails, as there's not much to the plot— it's essentially just a Rudy Ray Moore vehicle.
+It's full of sequences that have a disconnected feel, functioning more like sketches than conventional narrative.
+At times, it can kinda feel like a mashing of Soul Train and Def Comedy Jam that runs a bit extended, but the ride is nothing short of amusing.

 Rudy Ray Moore is both amazing and awful.
-His performance is loud and stilted, but is nothing short of 100% quality schlock.
-Moore's Dolemite has some serious rhyming skills, and Moore's incorporation of rhyme in his dialogue and delivery (example: "I slept with the man's wife.
+His performance is loud and stilted, but is 100% quality schlock.
+Moore's Dolemite has some serious rhyming skills, and his incorporation of rhyme in his dialogue and delivery (example: "I slept with the man's wife.
 Now he wants to take my life.") has been cited as one of the earliest forms of hip-hop.
-The film is also peppered with some quirky side characters and villains that take dastardly villainy to never before seen heights of delicious absurdity (I'm looking at you, Sherif).
+The film is also peppered with some quirky side characters and villains that take dastardly villainy to never before seen heights of delicious absurdity (I'm looking at you, Sheriff).